You feel like frying something?

 Potatoes: “Well… fry me up and call me a Latke!”

-These potato latkes are traditional in eastern European Jewish households.
+These Potato Latkes are traditional in eastern European Jewish households.
 Light, delicate and well seasoned, they are beautifully textured, as the grated potatoes and onions fry up with lacy, golden brown, crisp edges that fan outwards.
 Yet when you bite into one, you feel the soft interior.
 That, my friends, is pure latke perfection!

-Our new found love for latkes is real, so we have moved them from December and Hanukkah time to the “anytime of the year” rotation.
+My new found love for latkes is real, so we have moved them from December and Hanukkah time to the “anytime of the year” rotation.
 I know I am already seeing some smiles for reminding you to fry up your favorite holiday snacky right NOOOOWWW!!

 What are Latkes?